To start the tool:

-This opens a dialog where you can select mappings,either in the form of tracks or read mappings, or BLAST results.
-Click Next to specify how the consensus sequence should be created (see figure 25.34).
+This opens a dialog where you can select mappings, either in the form of tracks or read mappings, or BLAST results.
+Click Next to specify how the consensus sequence should be created (see figure 24.52).

 It is also possible to extract a consensus sequence from a mapping view by right-clicking the name of the consensus or reference sequence or a selection on the reference sequence and select Extract Consensus Sequence ().

 When extracting a consensus sequence, you can decide how to handle regions with low coverage (a definition of coverage can be found in Reference sequence statistics).
 The first step is to define a threshold for when coverage is considered low.
 The default value is 0, which means that low coverage is defined as no coverage (i.e. no reads align to the reference at this position).
 That means if you have one read covering a given position, it will only be that read that determines the consensus sequence.
-If you need to place higher confidence that the consensus sequence is correct, we advice to raise this value, to only construct a consensus sequence when there are more reads supporting it.
+If you need more confidence that the consensus sequence is correct, we advise raising this value.
+Setting a higher low coverage threshold will require more mapped reads to construct the consensus sequence.

 - Remove regions with low coverage.
 When using this option, no consensus sequence is created for the low coverage regions.
 There are two ways of creating the consensus sequence from the remaining contiguous stretches of high coverage: either the consensus sequence is split into separate sequence when there is a low coverage region, or the low coverage region is simply ignored, and the high-coverage regions are directly joined (in this case, an annotation is added at the position where a low coverage region is removed in the consensus sequence produced, see below).